langchain-ai/langgraph/docs/docs/cloud/deployment/setup_pyproject.md

 ```

 Note that the variable name of the `CompiledGraph` appears at the end of the value of each subkey in the top-level `graphs` key (i.e. `:<variable_name>`).

+!!! warning "Configuration Location"
+    The LangGraph API configuration file must be placed in a directory that is at the same level or higher than the Python files that contain compiled graphs and associated dependencies.

 Example file directory: